-A storied past, friendly communities, and a wide array of natural attractions line the Oregon coast.
-From popular-for-good-reason places like Cannon Beach to the rugged and wild shoreline of the Samuel H. Boardman Scenic Corridor, the Oregon coast delivers on many unique things to see.
-Fishing and clamming, cape climbing, tide pool exploring, and simply staring in awe at the setting sun inching below the horizon are some of the most popular things to do.
-A single day spent on the Oregon coast can inspire a lifetime of memories.
-Besides the occasional busy weekend traffic, the hardest part of exploring the Oregon coast is deciding the best places to visit during your travels.
+From Cannon Beach to the rugged and wild shoreline of the Samuel H. Boardman Scenic Corridor, the Oregon coast delivers on many unique things to see and do.
+Fishing, cape climbing, tide pool exploring, and simply staring in awe at the setting sun are some of the most popular activities.

 Address: 1792 Marine Drive, Astoria, Oregon